ros2/realtime_support/README.md

 Passing `argc` and `argv` of an instrumented main function to `rttest_read_args` will enable command line arguments for the instrumented function.

 -u Specify the update period.
 Default units are microseconds.
 Use the suffix "s" for seconds, "ms" for milliseconds, "us" for microseconds, and "ns" for nanoseconds.
-Default update period will be 1ms. (not yet implemented)
+Default update period will be 1ms

 -m If enabled, disable dynamic memory allocation and lock the stack to the specified size. "b" for bytes, "kb" for kilobytes, "mb" for megabytes, "gb" for gigabytes (use with caution).
-Default stack size will be 1024MB. (not yet implemented)
+Default stack size will be 1024MB.

--i Run the test for this many iterations.
-Defaults to LONG_MAX.
+-i Specify how many iterations to run the real-time loop.

--p Enable plotting. (not yet implemented)
+-p Enable plotting.

 -tp Set the thread priority of all threads launched by the test program.
-Individual thread priority can be set using the RTTEST_SET_PRIORITY macro.
+Individual thread priority can be set using the `RTTEST_SET_PRIORITY` macro.

 -r Repeat tests (not yet implemented)